213: A MINE IS A TERRIBLE THING TO WASTE

 It was disappointing to my photographer and me when we learned Guy Fieri had never eaten in the Anchor Bar & Grill.
 We had been to seven other places in the past few years that were featured on Fieri’s hit show ‘Diners, Drive-Ins, and Dives’, and it’s always fun for me to pose near areas where Guy stood on camera.
 Even though that Superior, Wisconsin bar was shown on the Season 11 episode titled ‘A Little Twisted’, it wasn’t quite the same when we discovered Guy hadn’t graced the establishment with his presence.

-It was nearly 4:30pm when we left the Anchor Bar & Grill and I was thrilled to leave.
+It was nearly 4:30pm when we left the Anchor Bar & Grill, and I was thrilled to leave.
 Not that I didn’t enjoy the ambiance of that ‘Dive’, it was because there were four Presidential sites in Duluth, Minnesota that Tom wanted to see before sunset.
 But first, we needed to find a place to spend the night.
 While seated in the Jeep parked in front of the Anchor Bar, Vicki found a good deal on a hotel that was within a mile of us.
 Minutes after we had registered, and my companions had their stuff lugged to our Boarders Inn & Suites room, I heard Tom tell his wife it was time to hit the road again.
 However, it was immediately obvious Vicki wasn’t as anxious to leave the hotel as I was.
 If I was a betting bobble head, I’d bet she’d lay rubber on the road if Tom said we were headed to Chip and Joanna Gaine’s Magnolia Silos.
 But since it was a few Presidential sites we were on the way to see, Vicki moved as though she had polio.

 Within minutes of leaving the hotel, we crossed over the St. Louis River and arrived in the city some call “The San Francisco of the Midwest” – Duluth, Minnesota.
 From an opening in the camera case, I had a good view of downtown Duluth as we rolled into town; and I was very underwhelmed.
 Perhaps it was due to the dark storm clouds that appeared over the horizon, but Duluth looked old and tired; worn out from years of being the main port on the Iron Range due to its proximity at the most western point of Lake Superior.